 - Prep ingredients.
 Cut beef into 1-2 inch pieces and trim off any excess fat.
 Dice onion, poblano peppers, and mince garlic.

 - Brown beef.
-Heat the oil in a dutch oven and brown beef pieces in a single layer.
+Heat the oil over medium-high heat in a dutch oven and brown beef pieces in a single layer.
 Do this in batches so the beef can actually brown, and not just steam.
+Don’t drain the fat, we’ll use it to cook the aromatics!

 - Saute aromatics.
 Add onions and peppers to dutch oven and saute until soft.
 Add garlic and cook for a minute.

 - Toast spices.
-Add all of the spices to the dutch oven and stir to coat the veggies.
+Add all of the spices to the dutch oven and stir to coat the veggie mixture.
 Cook for 1-2 minutes, until fragrant.

 - Add liquids.
-Add broth, marinara sauce, and beer to pot.
+Pour in broth, marinara sauce, and beer to pot.
 Stir together, scraping up any burnt on pieces from the bottom of the pot.
 Add bay leaves and bring to a boil, lower heat, and simmer for 60 minutes.

 - Finish chili con carne.
 Remove cover, stir chili con carne, and simmer for another 45-75 minutes, until sauce has thickened and beef is tender.
 Taste and season with salt if necessary.